Skip to main content

 • If your account was created before September 8, 2021 and is set up to allow contact properties to be updated through the tracking code, you can also include other contact properties to be updated with this function.

 • This function will not restore previously deleted contacts.
 These contacts must be restored in HubSpot.
+When restored, the cookie association won't be linked to the new contact record.

 The HubSpot tracking code will automatically record a page view when the code is first loaded, but you can also manually track page views in a single-page application without reloading the tracking code.
 You can use the setPath and trackPageView functions to update and track the current page.
 For example: